lucassimao/cashflow-spring-boot-backend/README.md

 3. Signup api, Login with JWT and Multitenancy : **[done]**
    1. CRUD operations on book entries groups and book entries must be scoped to the logged user
    2. Signup api must be public
-4. Reports **[in progress]**
+4. Reports **[done]**
    1. Annual, monthly and Daily reports of income and expenses
+5. Bills to pay and Bills to receive
 6. Cash flow goals - to define income and expenses goals in order to compare with the real cash flow
 7. Demonstrative of fiscal year ( i.e  DRE - Demonstrativo de Resultado do Exercício)
-8. Bills to pay and Bills to receive

 ## Reference and articles ##